YottaDB/YDBDoc/ProgGuide/commands.rst

 Example:

 .. parsed-literal::
-   GTM>ZGOTO
+   YDB>ZGOTO
-   GTM>ZSHow
+   YDB>ZSHow
    +1^GTM$DMOD (Direct mode)
-   GTM>
+   YDB>

-This uses ZGOTO to clear all levels of the GT.M invocation stack.
+This uses ZGOTO to clear all levels of the YottaDB invocation stack.
 ZSHOW with no arguments displays the stack.

 Example:

 .. parsed-literal::
    SET $ZTRAP="ZGOTO "_$ZLEVEL\_":^ERROR"

-This SETs $ZTRAP to contain a ZGOTO, so if an error causes GT.M to XECUTE $ZTRAP, the routine ERROR executes at the same level as the SET command shown in the example.
+This SETs $ZTRAP to contain a ZGOTO, so if an error causes YottaDB to XECUTE $ZTRAP, the routine ERROR executes at the same level as the SET command shown in the example.

 ---------------
 ZHALT
 ---------------

-The ZHALT command stops program execution and causes YottaDB/GT.M to return control to the invoking environment/program with a return code.
+The ZHALT command stops program execution and causes YottaDB to return control to the invoking environment/program with a return code.

 The format of the ZHALT command is:

 .. parsed-literal::
    ZHALT[:tvexpr] [intexpr]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether YottaDB executes the command.
 * The optional integer expression specifies the return code.
 If an integer expression is not specified, ZHALT returns 0.
 Because UNIX limits return codes to zero through 255, ZHALT returns intexpr modulo 256, unless the intexpr is non-zero but the intexpr modulo 256 is zero, in which case ZHALT returns a (non-success) value of 255 so that the return code is non-zero.
 * If no arguments are specified, at least two (2) spaces must follow the command to separate it from the next command on the line.
 Note that additional commands do not serve any purpose unless the ZHALT has a postconditional.
-* A ZHALT releases all shared resources held by the process, such as devices OPENed in YottaDB/GT.M, databases, and YottaDB/GT.M LOCKs.
-If the the process has an active M transaction (the value of $TLEVEL is greater than zero (0)), YottaDB/GT.M performs a ROLLBACK prior to terminating.
+* A ZHALT releases all shared resources held by the process, such as devices OPENed in YottaDB, databases, and YottaDB LOCKs.
+If the the process has an active M transaction (the value of $TLEVEL is greater than zero (0)), YottaDB performs a ROLLBACK prior to terminating.

 +++++++++++++++++
 Examples of ZHALT